nodecitylights/.github/profile/README.md

 Node.js/ESM libraries written in JavaScript and TypeScript, created and developed by @neoncitylights.

 ### maintenance stability index
 The APIs of libraries are rated by an index to inform library consumers on what to expect of the software's stability.

+> [!IMPORTANT]
-Libraries have not been rated yet but will be soon.
+> Libraries have not been rated yet but will be soon.

 - ![Static Badge](https://img.shields.io/badge/maintenance-alpha-FF4A1C?style=flat-square) This project is not yet subject to semantic versioning rules; the API may change at any moment.
 - ![Static Badge](https://img.shields.io/badge/maintenance-beta-ff9900?style=flat-square) This project is also not yet subject to semantic versioning rules; but is slowly becoming more stable.